foreverbell/BadAppleOS/README.md

 # Description

-Displaying [BadApple](https://www.youtube.com/watch?v=VzEUeWnV73U) animation in the protected mode of a x86 operating system.
+Displaying [BadApple](https://www.youtube.com/watch?v=VzEUeWnV73U) animation in the protected mode of an x86 operating system.

-This operating system is quite rough, even it doesn't have a file system, task scheduler and other more advance things.
+This operating system is quite rough, even it doesn't have a file system, task scheduler and other more advanced things.

-So it is not an operating system indeed, just a program running on a bare computer lol :)
+So it is not an operating system indeed, just a program running on a bare computer LOL :)

 # Highlight

 * Except some necessary booting code written in Assembly and C, other code is purely written in C++(11).
 * A minimal STL port.
 * Artify the plain text to a great ASCII Art.
-* ... and this operating system is only 180K (depends on your compiler)!
+* ... and this operating system is only 168K (depends on your compiler)!

+Notice you may see some weird designs in this OS, this is because one of our preliminary goal is to make it fit into a floppy.

 # Toolchains